Achilles Gasser: Life

 In 1528, German cartographer Sebastian Münster appealed to scientists across the Holy Roman Empire to assist him with his description of Germany.
 Gassar accepted this and was later recognized by Münster as a close collaborator for his cartography of the country.

-Rheticus lost his physician father Georg Iserin in 1528, executed on sorcery charges.
+Rheticus lost his physician father Georg Iserin in 1528 when he was executed on sorcery charges.
 Gasser later took over the practice in Feldkirch, in 1538; he taught Rheticus some astrology, and helped his education, in particular by writing to the University of Wittenberg on his behalf.

 When Rheticus printed his Narratio prima—the first published account of the Copernican heliocentric system—in 1540 (Danzig), he sent Gasser a copy.
-Gasser then undertook a second edition (1541, Basel) with his own introduction, in the form of a letter from Gasser to Georg Vogelin of Konstanz.
+Gasser then undertook a second edition (1541, Basel) with his own introduction in the form of a letter from Gasser to Georg Vogelin of Konstanz.
 The second edition (1566, Basel) of De revolutionibus orbium coelestium contained the Narratio Prima with this introduction by Gasser.

-Gasser died in Augsburg, leaving over 2,900 literary works that are now stored at the Vatican Library in Rome.